-A site investigation was undertaken on the 6 November 2020, which included a limited geotechnically focused visual assessment of the property and its surrounds, geotechnical mapping, photographic record and limited subsurface investigation.
+A site investigation was undertaken on the 11 January 2021, which included a geotechnically focused visual assessment of the property and its surrounds, geotechnical mapping, photographic record and limited subsurface investigation.

-Four (4) Dynamic Cone Penetrometer (DCP) tests were carried out to determine the relative density of the subgrade and the depth to weathered rock (if encountered).
+Three (3) Dynamic Cone Penetrometer (DCP) tests were carried out to determine the relative density of the subgrade and the depth to weathered rock (if encountered).
 These tests were conducted to the Australian Standard for ground testing: AS 1289.6.3.2-1997.
 Possible locations of testing were constrained by existing structures, sandstone floaters, hard surfaces and the presence of utilities.
-The location of these tests is shown on the site plan provided and summary of the test results is presented below, with full details in the engineering logs presented in Appendix C.
+The location of these tests is shown on the site plan provided and summary of the test results is presented below in Table 2, with full details in the engineering logs presented in Appendix C.